Empowering WebAssembly with Thin Kernel Interfaces: Introduction

-Given the stakes, security should be paramount for a new virtualization solution, especially in actively-deployed systems that need protection against remote code injection attacks.
-Existing solutions with bytecode virtual machines (e.g. Java and CLR) are typically considered for application-specific virtualization because they also offer security and portability.
-However, application development for these technologies is restricted to specific families of languages, and non-deterministic features like garbage-collection make them unsuitable in embedded contexts.
-In contrast, Wasm offers a secure, efficient compilation target for a wide set of languages.
+\paragraph{Why Wasm?} Given the stakes, safety should be paramount for a virtualization solution, especially in actively-deployed systems susceptible to remote code injection attacks.
+Containerization (e.g. Docker~\cite{docker}) is too memory inefficient, and is still vulnerable to control-flow redirection and remote code execution (RCE) attacks.
+Bytecode VMs often meet the aforementioned virtualization requirements, but targeting most managed runtimes (e.g. Java and CLR) restricts application development to specific families of languages, often with builtin non-determinism and garbage-collection, making them unsuitable in embedded and real-time contexts.

-WebAssembly offers control-flow-integrity~\cite{CFI} (CFI) by design, a security property where buffer-overruns and other memory-safety vulnerabilities cannot affect the control flow of the program, ruling out remote-code-execution or return-oriented-programming attacks.
-Wasm executes as a stack-based virtual machine where modules cannot access external state unless explicitly specified through imports, and unlike native code, this execution stack is not aliased by memory.\footnote{The stack is not only not-executable, but not even addressable.
-Instead, for address-taken stack-allocated data, toolchains maintain a \emph{shadow stack} and a \emph{shadow stack pointer} as a hidden global variable in Wasm modules.} This safety feature is not inherently provided by native binaries used in containerization solutions like Docker.

-Furthermore, real system deployments often include not just applications but dozens or even hundreds of system services (e.g. remote logins, authentication services, daemons) and libraries.
-CFI with Wasm prevents remote code injection attacks, protecting these services from their own bugs which could result in arbitrary code execution exploits.
-For example, using \sysname to sandbox system daemons\footnote{We compiled the entire \textit{OpenSSH} suite without modification and ran it \sysname, which is beyond the capability of existing WASI efforts.} would have avoided a recent OpenSSH exploit\cite{SshCVE}.